ErnestoCubo/FirewallManager/README.md

 - Use type hints where appropriate
 - Write docstrings for all functions
 - Maintain test coverage above 80%
+- Include tests for new features

+### Testing Guidelines

+- Write unit tests for all new functions
+- Test both success and failure cases
+- Mock external dependencies
+- Test authentication and authorization

 ## 📄 License